ecmwf/earthkit-data/docs/explanations/data_format/grib.rst

 to_fieldlist()

-The resulting object will be a :class:`~data.readers.grib.index.GribFieldList` representing a list of :class:`~data.readers.grib.codes.GribField`\ s, which we can iterate through:
+The resulting object will be a :class:`~earthkit.data.readers.grib.index.GribFieldList` representing a list of :class:`~earthkit.data.readers.grib.codes.GribField`\ s, which we can iterate through:

 .. code-block:: python

     >>> import earthkit.data as ekd
-    >>> ds = ekd.from_source("file", "docs/examples/test.grib")
+    >>> ds = ekd.from_source("file", "docs/how-tos/test.grib")

     >>> len(ds)
     2